-Lastly, I will start uploading more recipes and self-care articles to my blog, Recipes for Disaster.
-Please subscribe to RfD to receive regular updates of new recipes and posts.
+Lastly, I will start uploading more recipes and self-care articles here to my blog.
+Please subscribe to receive regular updates of new recipes and posts.

 Remember: Self-care is our best ally in times of stress and overwhelm.
 Take heart — we’re in this together and I’ll support you as best I can.